external-mirrors/mitra/docs/onion.md

 Clearnet instances can federate with Tor-only instances.

-Add the following block to Mitra configuration file:
+To enable Tor federation on a clearnet Mitra instance, add the following block to the configuration file:

 ```yaml
 federation: